jflamy/owlcms4/docs/LocalLinuxMacSetup.md

 ## Defining the language

 You can use the same technique as for the PIN to force a language to be used on all the screens.
-By default, OWLCMS4 will respect the browser settings.
+By default, OWLCMS will respect the browser settings.
 To force a locale (say Canadian French, whose code is `fr_CA`)-- a locale is a language with possible per-country variations --  you can

 -  define the Java system property `locale` (small letters) using the syntax `java -Dlocale=fr_CA`